History embraces the events that define generations. It explains how we got to where we are today.

 ASU history students have access to an expanding collection of original research materials in the university library.
 The history program also has agreements with Fort Concho National Historic Landmark and the West Texas Collection to reference their historic documents for research purposes.
 Those documents include diaries, journals and memoirs from early West Texas settlers, as well as collections of historic journals and periodicals.

-For more information about the history program, call 325-942-2324 or e-mail Dr. John Klingemann, Department Chair and Assistant Professor of History, at firstname.lastname@example.org.
+For more information about the history program, call 325-942-2324 or e-mail Dr. John Klingemann, Department Chair and Associate Professor of History, at firstname.lastname@example.org.